Eating a healthy diet is important for both physical and mental wellbeing. It gives your body the nutrients it needs to grow, repair, and work well.

 - eat dry plain foods such as crackers, toast or rice

-- add ginger to your diet, for example in the form of ginger beer, ginger tea, ginger biscuits, or root ginger, as ginger may reduce nausea
+- add ginger to your diet, for example in the form of ginger beer, ginger tea, ginger biscuits, or root ginger

-- eat food cold or cook it in a microwave to minimise the smell of food that can worsen nausea.
+- eat food cold or cook it in a microwave.
+This minimises the smell of food, which could worsen nausea.